-Overarching objective, as set out in the Cinderford Business Plan: To progress Cinderford as a regional model of sustainable new development and management, and reduce the town's "carbon footprint" Sustainability Objectives Preferred Option 1b) Designated & Non-Designated Ecological Sites: Biodiversity To protect and enhance designated and non-designated sites within and adjacent to the development, and across Cinderford • The Preferred Option proposes interaction with the species and habitats present on the site (AAP Policies 10 and 26) and will require effective mitigation and enhancement of the green corridors to minimise potential adverse impacts and maintain the biodiversity value of the site. and across chidefiold • The site is located within the statutory boundary of the Forest of Dean.
-The Preferred Option promotes development which is sensitive to the particular countryside character of the area, in line with the objectives of the Forestry Commission.
-Assessment of the likely impacts of development within the area on the Forest of Dean will be fully assessed in the subsequent EIA of the Masterplan and in future design stages.
+1b) Designated & Non-Designated Ecological Sites: Biodiversity

+To protect and enhance designated and non-designated sites within and adjacent to the development, and across Cinderford

+- The Pre-Submission Draft AAP and Masterplan propose interaction with the species and habitats present on the site (AAP Policies 10 and 26) and will require effective mitigation and enhancement of the green corridors to minimise potential adverse impacts and maintain the biodiversity value of the site. - The site is located within the statutory boundary of the Forest of Dean.
+The Pre-Submission Draft AAP and Masterplan promote development which is sensitive to the particular countryside character of the area, in line with the objectives of the Forestry Commission.
+Assessment of the likely impacts of development within the area on the Forest of Dean will be fully assessed in the subsequent EIA of the Masterplan and in future design stages. - There are two Natural England Grassland Inventory Sites within the AAP boundary.
-- There are no nationally designated biodiversity conservation sites within the Northern Quarter site (AAP Policy 26).
-However, five designated Natura 2000 sites lie within a 15km radius of the AAP area.
-Screening for any impacts that site-proposals might have on these sites has been carried out through the Habitats Regulations Screening Assessment (Habitats Regulations Screening Statement in Annex C).
-The assessment identifies four potentially likely significant effects through a screening of the AAP.
-These potential effects will require more detailed information at a lower tier of the planning process (potentially through Appropriate Assessment) to be able to be adequately assess the risk and likelihood of them occurring. - There are two Natural England Grassland Inventory Sites within the AAP boundary.
 It is understood that these sites have not been subject to NVQ survey by Natural England since 2000.
-In order to assess and mitigate potential impacts in this site (and potential for future management) detailed survey will be undertaken as part of the EIA to support the masterplan. - The site incorporates part of the Linear Park Key Wildlife Site, this is a non statutory local designation and much of the key habitat area to the south of the site is being retained where development is proposed within the KWS the following mitigation approaches are being progressed: - The lake is a key habitat area at the heart of the development.
-The Preferred Option will look to minimise intervention to the existing riparian habitats and will encourage reed beds, marginals and wet woodland scrub vegetation (AAP Policy 27).
-The brickworks are currently screened by mature trees and this screen is to be retained.
-These measures will help to protect and enhance this area; however assessment of the visual impact of development adjacent to the lake will be necessary at future design stages to ensure that the character of the area is not subject significant adverse effects. - Under the Preferred Option, the brook feeding the lake and the outlet stream will both be retained as wetland corridors that will permeate the development as 'green fingers' (AAP Policies 6 and 10), along with the Old Engine Brook.
-The landscaping of the green fingers will include reed beds, marginals and wet woodland scrub vegetation and will therefore make up a valuable ecological asset for the site. - Through the Preferred Option, a 'village green' will be developed at the northern end of the green fingers, near Steam Mills (AAP Policy 10).
-This area will be managed as amenity grassland and may contain small play areas, footpaths and benches, though it will retain some of the character of the green fingers connecting to it. - •The overall impact is assessed to be negative and minor to moderate in nature.
-The loss of greenspace and habitats is an obvious disbenefit and whilst mitigation measures are proposed, the overall impact is an aggregate loss of biodiversity in the area.
-The green corridors will provide the opportunity to translocate species and provide links between key habitat areas.
-In addition, further screening at the implementation stage will provide opportunities for mitigation and enhancement.
-Note recommendations section.
+In order to assess and mitigate potential impacts in this site (and potential for future management) detailed survey will be undertaken as part of the EIA to support the masterplan.

+- The site incorporates part of the Linear Park Key Wildlife Site (KWS), this is a non statutory local designation and much of the key habitat area to the south of the site is being retained where development is proposed within the KWS the following mitigation approaches are being progressed: - The lake is a key habitat area at the heart of the development.
+The Pre-Submission Draft AAP and Masterplan will look to minimise intervention to the existing riparian habitats and will encourage reed beds, marginals and wet woodland scrub vegetation (AAP Policy 10).
+The brickworks are currently screened by mature trees and this screen is to be retained; further, measures will be taken to reduce potential lighting impacts on wildlife in proximity to the lake and associated habitats, for instance by use of baffle boards, and directional lighting.
+These measures will help to protect and enhance this area; however assessment of the visual impact of development adjacent to the lake will be necessary at future design stages to ensure that the character of the area is not subject significant adverse effects. - Under the Pre-Submission Draft AAP and Masterplan, the brook feeding the lake and the outlet stream will both be retained as wetland corridors that will permeate the development as 'green fingers' (AAP Policies 6 and 10), along with the Old Engine Brook.
+The landscaping of the green fingers will include reed beds, marginals and wet woodland scrub vegetation and will therefore make up a valuable ecological asset for the site. - Through the Pre-Submission Draft AAP and Masterplan, a 'village green' will be developed at the northern end of the green fingers, near Steam Mills (AAP Policy 10).
+This area will be managed as amenity grassland and may contain small play areas, footpaths and benches, though it will retain some of the character of the green fingers connecting to it.